sansanwawa/THALES_DEMO_CTS_CADP/README.md

 This is a simple demo app for CTS and CADP.

-How to populate in your IDE (IntelliJ) :
+How to populate in your IDE (IntelliJ - https://www.jetbrains.com/idea/download/) :

 1. Create the project
 2. Copy manually in your workspace